-- be a full-time public school student. - complete the online PSEO Admission application. - submit high school transcript with passing score on the 8th grade MCA reading test (or commensurate test). - complete and submit the MDE Notice of Student Registration form.
+- complete the online PSEO Admission application. - submit high school transcript with passing score on the 8th grade MCA reading test (or commensurate test). - complete and submit the MDE Notice of Student Registration form.

 Sophomore students are only eligible to enroll in one on campus career and technical course during their first semester.
 PSEO program funds cannot be used for developmental courses (all courses numbered below 1000), or for courses that have high activity or material fees.
 Refer to Policy 5G.2 Fees for a list of these courses.
 PSEO students enrolling in any of these courses must pay for the credits and associated fees.
 PSEO students are not eligible to enroll in programs that require special admissions such as Nursing, Physical Therapist Assistant, and Therapeutic Massage.